 Stage 3 – Securing Into Place

-Use a heavy duty masking tape to thoroughly protect the grates, and then pour concrete into the trench on either side of the drain channels to secure them in place.
+Use a heavy duty masking tape to thoroughly protect the grates, and then pour concrete or tarmac into the trench on either side of the drain channels to secure them in place.
 Ensure that the level of the concrete is 2mm above the grates.

 You then should wait for the concrete to dry for at least three days before applying any pressure or weight to the channel drains.

 A popular alternative to channel drains is the French drain system, which has been used for many years and is named after its inventor rather than the country.
 This method involves installing perforated pipes into a trench, allowing water to seep into the pipes and be directed away into a suitable outlet, alternative landscaped area, or a soakaway crate system.

 As it requires fewer materials to build a French drain system, it’s generally the more affordable option when it comes to patio drainage systems.
 To carry out an installation, you’ll need a shovel, measuring tape, perforated drainage pipe, a spirit level, bedding and drainage aggregate, landscaping fabric, topsoil, a tamper, rake, and a soakaway system if you’re using one.